github/artifact-attestations-helm-charts/README.md

 images installed on a cluster are attested by the [Attest Build Provenance GitHub Action](https://github.com/actions/attest-build-provenance).

-The charts are published to GHCR as OCI images.
+The charts are published to GitHub Container Registry (GHCR) as OCI images.
 Each release is attested by the [Attest Build Provenance Action](https://github.com/actions/attest-build-provenance).

 You can verify these release with the `gh` CLI: